ruthergg/Personal/NFL Model Version 5/README.md

 The results for the 2024 Season are as follows

--Winners Correct 62% Overall and 68% when excluding weeks 1-5
+- Winners Correct 62% Overall and 68% when excluding weeks 1-5

 ![PNG1](Images/PNG1.png)

--Spreads Correct 49% Overall and 50% when excluding weeks 1-5
+- Spreads Correct 49% Overall and 50% when excluding weeks 1-5

 ![PNG2](Images/PNG2.png)

--Over Unders Correct 52% Overall and 53% when excluding weeks 1-5
+- Over Unders Correct 52% Overall and 53% when excluding weeks 1-5

 ![PNG2](Images/PNG3.png)

-Future Plans
+# Future Plans

--Create New Data Points Using Existing Stats
+- Create New Data Points Using Existing Stats

--Finish testing on tne Neural Network
+- Finish testing on tne Neural Network

--Improve Model Accuracy for Spreads and Over Under's
+- Improve Model Accuracy for Spreads and Over Under's

 Long Term Plans

--Attempt use of New model Types (Random Forest, SVR, SVC, Logistic Regression)
+- Attempt use of New model Types (Random Forest, SVR, SVC, Logistic Regression)